Legal and Administration

 All organisations in the UK will be subject to the UK General Data Protection Regulation (UK GDPR).
 This is supplemented by the Data Protection Act 2018.

-The UK GDPR gives individuals more rights in relation to their data, and places an increased onus on all organisations, whether commercial companies or not-for-profit organisations such as rugby clubs, to secure individuals’ data and use it only as necessary.
+UK GDPR gives individuals more rights in relation to their data, and places an increased onus on all organisations, whether commercial companies or not-for-profit organisations - such as rugby clubs - to secure individuals’ data and use it only as necessary.

-In simple terms, the UK GDPR helps protect our players, members and clubs by requiring that data is kept more secure, and that organisations only hold the data that they need to.
+UK GDPR helps protect our players, members and clubs by requiring that data is kept securely, and that organisations only store necessary data.

-The UK GDPR also requires organisations to be more transparent about the data they use.
-Organisations holding personal data will need to give more information to people about what they do with those people’s data, why, and how long they will keep it.
+UK GDPR requires organisations to give more information to people about how, why and how long they will store their data.

-They must also keep the information secure.
-One safe way to store and use data is through the RFU’s Game Management System (GMS).
+Organisations must keep the information secure.
+A safe way to store and use data is through the RFU’s Game Management System (GMS).
 If you store data in other ways, you will need to think carefully about how this data is secured.

 The Privacy and Electronic Communications Regulations (PECR, or sometimes ‘ePrivacy’ regulations) apply to direct marketing (including email, telephone, text, and post), and other online privacy concerns, such as the use of cookies and similar technologies.
 For rugby clubs, referee societies, and constituent bodies, the relevancy of these rules primarily concerns the need to obtain individuals’ consent prior to setting cookies or sending marketing.